keras-team/tf-keras/README.md

 ![Keras logo](https://s3.amazonaws.com/keras.io/img/keras-logo-2018-large-1200.png)

-This repository hosts the development of the Keras library.
+This repository hosts the development of the TF-Keras library.
 Read the documentation at [keras.io](https://keras.io/).

 ## About Keras